Graduate Admissions

 Application Procedures

-Before you begin your application: Please read all instructions and procedures thoroughly and carefully.
+Please consult the UBC graduate studies page for detailed application instructions, deadlines, and procedures.
+Please also visit the Statistics PhD Program Admission Page or Statistics MSc Program Admission Page for instructions, deadlines, and procedures specific to Statistics programs.
+Before you begin your application: Please read all instructions and procedures on those pages and this page, as well as our Frequently Asked Questions thoroughly and carefully.
 If your application is incomplete or incorrect at the time of the deadline, you will not be considered for admission.
 Extensions to the deadline will not be granted for any reason, and failure to follow instructions or submit material on time will result in your application being disqualified.

-2. Fill out and submit the online application form (interactive application, pay by credit card).
+1. Fill out and submit the online application form (interactive application, pay by credit card).

 TOEFL: minimum score of 600 (paper version), 250 (computer version), or 100 (internet version).
 Institution code: 0965